Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/broadway/01_broadway_as_cdc_consumer.md

 ## Creating CDC Indexes for Broadway

-Select the LU table's columns to be published to the CDC topic of Broadway.
+Select the LU table columns to be published to the CDC topic of Broadway.